Wairoa River (Auckland): History

 When William Thomas Fairburn visited the area in 1833, it was mostly unoccupied due to the events of the Musket Wars, as most members of Ngāi Tai had fled to temporary refuge in the Waikato.
 In 1836, Fairburn purchased 40,000 acres between Ōtāhuhu and Umupuia (Duders Beach), including much of the catchment of the Wairoa River.
 Fairburn's Purchase was investigated by the New Zealand Land Commission in 1841 and 1842 and found to be excessive and reduced in size.
 The disallowed parts of his purchase were not returned to Ngāi Tai, however in 1854 a reserve was created for Ngāi Tai between the eastern shores of the Wairoa River and Maraetai/Umupuia.

 From 1854, European farming settlers began to arrive on the banks of the Wairoa River, forming the township of Clevedon.
 Ngāi Tai held a defended settlement on the eastern banks of the Wairoa River opposite Clevedon, known as Ōtau.
 During the first decade post European settlement, Ngāi Tai and the European settlers had cordial relations, trading goods and assisting each other.
-In September 1863 during the Invasion of the Waikato, Ōtau was attacked by the British army, and the village was evacuated, living in communities at the river's mouth.
+In September 1863 during the Invasion of the Waikato, Ōtau was attacked by the British army, and the village was evacuated.
+After which, the residents moved to live in communities at the river's mouth.
 For the remainder of the war, Ngāi Tai were designated as a "friendly" people by the Crown, and remained neutral in the fighting.
 After the Native Lands Act of 1865, the Native Land Court individuated the collective Ngāi Tai lands, and in the process the majority of land near the Wairoa River was alienated and sold to European farmers.
 During European settlement, most of the Wairoa River catchment was deforested.

 In the early 1900s, the river mouth became popular with Auckland residents for duck shooting and picnicking.
 In 1955, the Cosseys Creek Dam was constructed in the Hunua Ranges, a rolled earth dam constructed to secure fresh water supplies for Auckland.
 This was joined by the Wairoa Ram in 1975.
-Both dams were constructed on tributaries of the Wairoa River.
+The construction of the dams significantly reduced the flow of the Wairoa River.

-In 2002, the Auckland Regional Council began developing a management strategy for the river, with was further developed in 2016 with the founding of the Wairoa River Steering Group, now a part of the volunteer conversation group Friends of Te Wairoa Catchment, which formed in 2017 In 2017, the Wairoa River won a New Zealand River Award for being the most improved river in the Auckland Region.
+In 2002, the Auckland Regional Council began developing a management strategy for the river, with was further developed in 2016 with the founding of the Wairoa River Steering Group, now a part of the volunteer conversation group Friends of Te Wairoa Catchment, which formed in 2017.
+In 2017, the Wairoa River won a New Zealand River Award for being the most improved river in the Auckland Region.

+Recreation

+The lower Wairoa River north of Clevedon is navigable by boats and canoes.